MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 2. Log on to your Azure portal and verify that your Azure license is valid.
 3. Sign out your account on all Microsoft Edge browsers on all the computers and/or mobile devices - not just the one you're using.
 4. Make sure you're on the latest version of Microsoft Edge that supports all the sync features (at least 98.0.1108.43 (Official build) (64-bit)).
 5. Sign back into your profile on Microsoft Edge.
 We recommend that you do a sync reset.
-For more information, see [Perform a reset to fix a synchronization problem](https://docs.microsoft.com/en-us/deployedge/edge-learnmore-reset-data-in-cloud#perform-a-reset-to-fix-a-synchronization-problem).
+For more information, see [Perform a reset to fix a synchronization problem](/deployedge/edge-learnmore-reset-data-in-cloud#perform-a-reset-to-fix-a-synchronization-problem).
 6. Verify that your account is enabled for syncing.
 On a new tab, go to: *edge://sync-internals/*.
 The Summary section, shown in the next screenshot shows that sync is enabled.

    :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/summary-confirm-sync-working.png" alt-text="Summary from  sync-internals":::

 7. Verify that the device you're on is getting sync'ed.
 Go to *edge://sync-internals/* and select the **Sync Node Browser** tab.
-Open the **Device info** folder to see what devices are in the sync list.
+Open the **Device info** folder to see which devices are in the sync list.
 8. Check your sign-in status.
 Go to *edge://sign-in/*.
 The next screenshot shows the sign-in status for a user.

    :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-get-signin-status-for-sync.png" alt-text="Get sign in status from sign-internals":::